somu-code/eventually-stunning-html5-landing-page-codedamn/README.md

 - Have minimum functionalities and effects working

 Want some support on the challenge?
 [Join our discord community](https://bit.ly/codedamn-discord) and ask questions in the **#general** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.

-The designs are in image formats (sketch and figma designs coming soon).

-You will find all the required assets in the `/assets` folder.
-These include images, fonts, etc.

-There is also a `style-guide.html` file containing the information you'll need, such as color palette and font names.
-Make sure to open this in the browser to see the contents.

-## Submitting solution

-Submit your solution on the platform for the rest of the community to see.
-Find this project [on codedamn projects page]($https://codedamn.com/projects) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-## Send feedback!

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please visit [codedamn feedback page](https://codedamn.com/contact)